North14/bachelor-work/README.md

 # CLOUD-NATIVE STORAGE SOLUTIONS FOR KUBERNETES - A performance Comparison

-This readme file was created on 2023-06-12 by Filip Andersson
+This readme file was created on 2023-06-13 by Filip Andersson

-Author/Principal Investigator Information
+## Information

+Bachelor Degree Project in Informatics

+First Cycle 30 credits

+Spring Term 2023

-Name: Filip Andersson
+Student: Filip Andersson

+Supervisor: Johan Zaxmy

+Examiner: Thomas Fischer

 Institution: University of Skövde

 Email: a20filan@student.his.se

 Date of data collection: 2023-05-18 to 2023-05-23

 Geographic location of data collection: Sweden

+## Data Description

 This folder contains the configurations files used and logs produced for my bachelor degree project in Informatics.